School closings, cancellations in Hampton Roads, North Carolina due to coronavirus outbreak

 HAMPTON ROADS, Va.
 (WAVY) — As the impacts of coronavirus spread across the United States, Virginia and North Carolina school districts are taking cautionary measures to prevent the spread of the disease.

 Leadership in both states have declared a state of emergency as the number of positive COVID-19 cases rise.
-As of Thursday afternoon, the Center for Disease Control is reporting 17 coronavirus cases in Virginia and 15 in North Carolina.
+As of Friday morning, 17 coronavirus cases have been reported by the Virginia Department of Health in Virginia and 15 in North Carolina by the North Carolina Department of Health and Human Services.
+More than 1,200 cases have been reported across 42 states and the District of Columbia by the CDC, with 36 total deaths.

 VIRGINIA